 Skip to main content

 Historical crypto market data comes down to four choices: venue family, data family, time window, and delivery surface.
-0xArchive delivers historical market data for Hyperliquid and Lighter — every supported route, with replay, freshness checks, and exports.
-Reach for a broad multi-exchange vendor when you need dozens of unrelated venues; reach for 0xArchive when you need Hyperliquid and Lighter with route-specific depth, replay, and quality checks.
+0xArchive delivers historical market data for Hyperliquid and Lighter across every documented route, with replay, freshness checks, and exports.
+Reach for 0xArchive when you need Hyperliquid and Lighter with route-specific depth, replay, and quality checks; choose another provider when the required venue is outside those APIs.

 Where To Start